CYA was not set up to house first time

 Youth Authority because they struggled in rehabilitation at the local

 level, such as juvenile hall and camp.
-As a result, the California
+The majority of children housed at the California Youth Authority have special needs.

 California Youth Authority has earned a poor reputation.
 Don't